 Why not answer all of the common questions technicians ask during an interview BEFORE they even take the time to apply and interview?

 The “Under The Hood” section located in every Top Shop page outlines all the FAQs technicians ask about your shop, from details about the benefits package to what the hiring process looks like.
-Audi Dominion’s Top Shop page does a great job of answering all of the technician FAQs with detailed responses.
-They check all the boxes and not only let potential employees know that they have health insurance, but they even list what is covered.
+Zimbrick Audi Madison’s Top Shop page does a great job of answering all of the technician FAQs with detailed responses.
+They check all the boxes and not only let potential employees know that they offer insurance, but they even list specific providers available.

 Remember, your shop has amazing features.
 Whether it’s a heat/air-conditioned shop or you help technicians get ASE-certified, make sure you’re making these awesome benefits known to potential technician candidates.